tiprankstipranks

 We might require additional capital to support our business in the future, and this capital might not be available on acceptable terms, or at all.

 If our unrestricted cash and cash equivalents balances and any cash generated from operations are not sufficient to meet our future cash requirements, we will need to access additional capital to fund our operations.
 We may also need to raise additional capital to take advantage of new business or acquisition opportunities.
 However, we may not be able to raise needed cash in a timely basis on terms acceptable to us or at all.
 Financings, if available, may be on terms that are dilutive or potentially dilutive to our stockholders.
 The holders of new securities may also receive rights, preferences or privileges that are senior to those of existing holders of our Class A common stock.
-In addition, if we were to raise cash through a debt financing, the terms of the financing might impose additional conditions or restrictions on our operations that could adversely affect our business.
-If we require new sources of financing but they are insufficient or unavailable, we would be required to modify our operating plans to take into account the limitations of available funding, which would harm our ability to maintain or grow our business.
-Should we require additional credit at levels we are unable to access, the cost of credit is greater than expected, or our cost-savings measures are ineffective or result in us incurring greater costs, our operating results could be adversely affected.
+In addition, if we were to raise cash through a debt financing, the terms of the financing might impose additional conditions or restrictions on our operations that could negatively impact our business.
+If we require new sources of financing but they are insufficient or unavailable, we would be required to modify our operating plans to take into account the limitations of available funding, which would negatively impact our ability to maintain or grow our business.
+Should we require additional credit at levels we are unable to access, the cost of credit is greater than expected, or our cost-savings measures are ineffective or result in us incurring greater costs, our operating results could be negatively impacted.

 Debt & Financing - Risk 3